Your shopping cart is empty.

 How Much is a Commission?

-These days, I am doing commissions sized at 30"x40" for about $12k.
+These days, I am doing commissions sized at 30"x40" for about $15k (depending on the level of detail).
 I spend about 200-250 hours deliberating and painting each one with the utmost care and attention, and it is best to allow at least six months for completion because I am typically balancing my work time between several paintings and my music practice.
 I can do smaller or larger pieces, too—it really depends on the size of the project, your budget, and if we would be a good match for working together.
 If a commission feels cost prohibitive for you, then perhaps we would need to set up a payment schedule that works with your budget.
 I am always open to such arrangements.
 You can always send me a message to share your ideas and budget, and then we can see what's possible.

 When presented with something in life that we know is meant to be, we will find a way to manifest it.